Fourier Transform

 2. Fourier Neural Operators (FNO) for Scientific Computing:

-Introduced by Li et al. (NeurIPS 2020), FNOs learn operators directly in Fourier space, achieving 1000x speedup over traditional PDE solvers.
+Introduced by Li et al. (ICLR 2021), Fourier Neural Operators (FNOs) learn solution operators of parametric PDEs directly in Fourier space, achieving up to three orders of magnitude speedup over traditional PDE solvers on benchmark problems such as Burgers and Navier-Stokes equations.
 The key idea: parameterize the kernel \(\hat{k}(\xi)\) in frequency domain, then multiply with the Fourier transform of the input.
+The approach has since inspired a rich family of spectral neural operators.

 FNO Architecture Sketch